Tyler O'Neill Preview, Player Props: Cardinals vs. Reds

 Tyler O'Neill At The Plate

-- In 14.1% of his games this season, he has hit a home run, and 3.7% of his trips to the dish.
+- He has gone deep in 14.1% of his games this season, and 3.7% of his chances at the plate.

-- In 21.9% of his games this season, O'Neill has had at least one RBI.
-He's picked up more than one in 7.8% and driven in three or more of his team's runs in two contests.
+- In 21.9% of his games this season, O'Neill has tallied at least one RBI.
+In five of those games (7.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.